Reckless Driving Texas

 What do I need to know about reckless driving laws in Texas?

-The legal definition might be difficult to understand, a good example of reckless driving is when the speed of your vehicle is too fast for the conditions of the road.
+The legal definition might be difficult to understand; a good example of reckless driving is when the speed of your vehicle is too fast for the conditions of the road.
 Speeding is considered to be a form of reckless driving because not only are you putting your passengers’ lives at risk, but also the lives of innocent people around you.
 Other examples of reckless driving include going twenty miles or more over the posted speed limit, drunk driving, failing to yield to traffic, driving on the shoulder, or passing another vehicle at a railroad crossing.
 Tailgating (driving too close to another vehicle), making illegal lane changes or turns, and disobeying traffic signs or signals are other forms of reckless driving.
 Failing to turn your headlights on at night or during inclement weather is also reckless driving and can result in a bad accident.

 What is Reckless Driving?